Virtualization Meaning – The Basic of Virtualization machine

 These (Type II) are a lot less frequent, they mostly used for end-user virtualization there a bit higher latency then TYPE I hypervisor.

-So, Now you know the type of Virtualization and you have a hypervisor installed you can build environments and virtual machines or simply put VM.
+Now, you can build environments and virtual machines or simply put VM.

 let’s spin-up some environments, and these environments in layman language are called VPS Hosting.